OriD-19/Clases-2020/Materias/Inglés/Conditionals.md

 > If my computer hadn't crashed, I would be playing my favorite videogame.

+### Special considerations

+A special thing to note when working with conditional sentences is the use of **were instead of was**.

+This applies for both **negative and positive form** of those verbs

 <span style="opacity: 0.7; font-style: italic;">Página principal de la materia:</span> [['INGLÉS]]